 At the Naval Surface Warfare Center, Dr. Gladys West was specialized in the collection of data from satellites.
 This task and expertise of hers were what led to the development of the GPS (Global Positioning System).

 After that, she was recommended by her supervisor Ralph Neiman as the project manager for the Seasat radar altimetry project.
 The project was actually the first satellite in human history to remotely sense oceans and large water bodies.
 This led to a recommendation by Neiman for Dr. Gladys West to be Commended in 1979.

 Her ingenuity placed on her some of the biggest projects of the center.
 She was an excellent programmer, and her expertise was in large-scale computers.
-At the time, she was a project manager for data processing systems which were used in the analysis of data from satellites.
+At the time, she was a project manager for data processing systems that were used in the analysis of data from satellites.